 We collect samples quarterly from 26 groundwater monitoring wells and seven domestic wells.
 All field and laboratory analytical data will be used to evaluate groundwater conditions and support decisions about the need for future remedial action under the Model Toxics Control Act.

-Use this database to learn more about this project or use the following site facility direct links.
+Use the Cleanup and Tank Search application to learn more about this project or use the following direct links:

 Addendum to Quality Assurance Project Plan: Ione Airport Kwik Stop Groundwater Monitoring describes the study plan.